radialHuman/cpp_offline_books/Bjarne Stroustrup, A tour of C++/A tour of c++.md

 ```
 > ##### Invariants (class invariant)
 * A pre-defined condition (assumptions) that a class must hold when its member function is called
-* This can be sued to avoid the exception usage
+* This can be used to avoid the exception usage
 (???)

 > ##### Static assertion